-9 Tips For Travel Nurses To Stop Unwanted Telephone Calls
+10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Many travel nurses understandably complain that they receive too many telephone calls from travel nursing companies.
-There are two distinct problems, receiving unwanted calls and receiving calls at the wrong time.
-In this blog post, we’ll take a close look at these issues from the agency perspective and provide 9 tips to help travel nurses avoid unwanted telephone calls and manage the time they receive calls.
+There are two distinct problems, receiving unwanted calls and receiving calls at a bad time.
+In this blog post, we’ll take a close look at these issues from the agency perspective and provide 10 tips to help travel nurses avoid unwanted telephone calls and manage the times they receive calls.

 The Travel Nursing Agency Perspective on Phone Calls